vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_install_packages.md

 Error(1304) : Hawkey - I/O error
 </pre>

+**IMPORTANT**: Any changes that you make to the VCH endpoint VM, including installing packages, are non-persistent and are lost if the endpoint VM reboots.

 **Prerequisite**

-Enable SSH access to the VCH endpoint VM and to set the root password by running the `vic-machine debug` command on the VCH with the `--enable-ssh` and `--rootpw` options.
-For information about `vic-machine debug`, see [Debug Running Virtual Container Hosts](debug_vch.md).
+- Enable SSH access to the VCH endpoint VM.
+For information about enabling SSH access, see [Debug Running Virtual Container Hosts](debug_vch.md).
+- Ensure that the VCH can access the Photon OS repositories at https://vmware.bintray.com/, either via the Internet or via a mirror on the local network.

 **Procedure**